19 days Tokyo Loop

 Day 5 – Tokyo & Kamakura:

 Off to a new destination: Kamakura!
-After brunch in Tokyo, it’s time to say goodbye to the modern capital and hop on a train to Japan’s medieval capital.
+After brunch in Tokyo, it’s time to say goodbye to the modern capital and hop on a train to Japan’s medieval center.
 Kamakura is a seaside Japanese city south of Tokyo.
-As the political centre of medieval Japan, today, Kamakura is a resort town with many Buddhist Zen temples and Shinto shrines.
+As the political center of medieval Japan, today, Kamakura is a resort town with many Buddhist Zen temples and Shinto shrines.